Microsoft published information regarding a vulnerability related to Netlogon and elevation of privilege, which is covered by CVE-2020-1472.

 The impact of this patch is that shares can not be accessed from their IP, only with hostname with some limitations.

-- Modify Object Types and search only for Computers
+Modify Object Types by leaving selection only for Computers

-- To finish this workaround you have to insert for you hostname and Check Names and press OK
+To conclude, insert for you hostname, Check Names and press OK